 Suicide in California remains a significant public health challenge.
-In 2020, 4,075 Californians lost their lives to suicide, according to federal statistics.
+In 2020, 4,075 Californians lost their lives to suicide.

 There is hope.
 The evidence for effective suicide prevention practices is growing every day.
 Guided by data and community input, the Commission developed a statewide strategic plan for suicide prevention that incorporates the latest information and evidence to guide state and local actions for saving lives.

 This project aims to develop a strategic plan to align local and regional efforts with state priorities in delivering best practices for suicide prevention.

 The project has already produced a comprehensive strategic vision for preventing suicide and suicidal behavior based on community guidelines and the latest science.

 The state’s approach follows the public health model, which is characterized by four repeating steps:

 - defining the problem

 - identifying the factors that increase or lower risk

 - developing and evaluating prevention interventions, and